Enver-group/twitch-web-analytics/README.md

 Network Analysis of Hispanic streamers in the Twitch community
 ==============================

-Analysis of Twitch streamers in the Hispanic community We used the [Twitch API](https://dev.twitch.tv/docs/api/reference/) to get information about streamers, their followers, and who they follow, in order to construct the dataset we used to carry the analysis.
+Analysis of Twitch streamers in the Hispanic community based on their follows.
+We used the [Twitch API](https://dev.twitch.tv/docs/api/reference/) to get information about users, their followers, and who they follow in order to construct the dataset we used to carry our analysis.

-The main objectives of the analysis were the following:
+The main objectives were the following:

 - Obtain insights and Visualize in detail the Twitch Hispanic Network

-- Perform Community detection analysis on the network of streamers.
+- Perform Community detection analysis on the graph of streamers.

-- Rank streamers using various network metrics
+- Rank streamers using network metrics

 - Make a simple recommendation system for Twitch streamers based on their follows.